 -Pricing: Hiring single cleaners from Craigslist you can pay $20-30/hr.
 For cleaning companies $35-45/hr is standard, beware of companies that charge more.

 Depending on where you hire the person from, they may require more or less training.

 A good half of the properties that I manage are not located in the town where I live, so many people like to ask how you can hire and trust cleaners from afar?
 First, when I am hiring, I lay a hard line of 3 complaints and you’re out.
-The great thing about running an Airbnb or Vacation Rental is that your guests will tell you when a clean in unsatisfactory.
+The great thing about running an Airbnb or Vacation Rental is that your guests will tell you when a clean is unsatisfactory.

-If I have more than one property in an area, I like to have a head person in charge, whether it is a contact at the cleaning company or someone I have hired off craigslist who has proved their dependability and skill, and has agreed to hire and train the newcomers.
+If I have more than one property in an area, I like to have a head person in charge, whether it is a contact at the cleaning company or someone I have hired off Craigslist who has proved their dependability and skill, and has agreed to hire and train the newcomers.
 I work with this person to decide how we want to track the cleans.

 Here are some options.

 -Have checklists.
 I have seen some places have a checklist in a binder that is kept in each home that cleaners can reference.
 I use an app called Properly for some properties.
-It has digital checklists, refers cleaners in the area, and can store pictures, but here is a monthly fee for the service.
+It has digital checklists, refers cleaners in the area, and can store pictures, but there is a monthly fee for the service.